AxonIQ/reference-guide/extensions/spring-cloud.md

 Chances are high that you will be using Spring Boot if you are also using Spring Cloud.
 As configuring goes, this would opt for usage of the `axon-springcloud-spring-boot-starter` dependency to automatically retrieve all required beans.
 In either case, your application should be marked to enable it as a discoverable service through Spring Cloud.
-This can for example be done by annotating the main class with `@EnableDiscoveryClient`.
+This can, for example, be done by annotating the main class with `@EnableDiscoveryClient`.

 There are still quite a few customizable components.
 For some suggestions, take a look at the following examples: